jado4810/privcert/web/README.md

 Valid user certs is listed on main panel, and will be able to download from "link" icon: send the url to the user to allow access.

+The user can download the cert file from that url, and import it with double-clicking or tapping it.
+The fixed password is also necessary, so remember to announce it with the url.

 Making and revoking certs are available from this panel.

 Two other panels are available to manage account and to change password.